justintv/Twitch-API/embed-video.md

 ### Events
-Events emitted by and defined by the player.
+Event string constants emitted by and defined by the player.
 Call `addEventListener(event:String, callback:Function)` to listen to events.

 - `Twitch.Player.READY`  : Emitted when player is ready to accept function calls.
 - `Twitch.Player.PLAY`: Emitted when player is playing.